Japan rescuers battle to reach thousands trapped by floods

 "Gosh, it was scary.
 My house, it's such a mess, I cannot live there anymore," she said as she came across someone she knew at the shelter.

 "We have experienced flooding disasters in the past many times.
-But this one doesn't compare.
-Rather than being afraid, I was just focused on escaping," she told public broadcaster NHK.
+But this one doesn't compare," she told public broadcaster NHK.

 Nakamura choked up as she explained that one of her neighbours had fallen victim to the floods.